 The code of conduct will be reviewed yearly by various representatives of the school community including the PAC, student leaders and the staff, in order to monitor its efficacy.
-Teachers will engage in a similar process involving consultation with students in homeroom and BRICK classes.
-As a result of this consultative process, it will be determined whether any part of the school policy around conduct, behaviour and response requires review, including: the code of conduct itself, the RESPECT behaviour matrix, and the communication strategies.
+Teachers will engage in a similar process involving consultation with students in homeroom and communities.
+As a result of this consultative process, it will be determined whether any part of the school policy around conduct, behaviour and response requires review, including: the code of conduct itself and the communication strategies.